amonell/chromatin_potential/README.md

     Make sure peak names are in same format between cellindex and rownames(mapcoords).
 This means they must be both length 300 with the same spacing characters.
     If not using to look at luminal vs basal, change the umap.smooth mutate cases.

+    In ggplot2, change the scale_mag maxsize parameter to adjust the arrow length.
+Change the skip parameter in geom_arrow to adjust how sparse the arrow layout is.
 }